 Ukraine is a beautiful but undiscovered country by tourists, especially one of its regions – Kherson.
 Kherson region is located on the South of Ukraine and straddles the Black and Azov Sea.
-Most of the land here is steppe, but don’t be deceived by this, since Kherson has many wonderful locations such as: Kherson Mountains, Winery of Prince Trubetskoy, Dzharylgach island, Kinburska Split, Oleshky Sands, many natural fantastic pink lakes and of course, Askania-Nova, where you can go on safari.
+Most of the land here is steppe, but don’t be deceived by this, since Kherson has many wonderful locations such as: Kherson Cliffs, Winery of Prince Trubetskoy, Dzharylgach island, Kinburska Split, Oleshky Sands, many natural fantastic pink lakes and of course, Askania-Nova, where you can go on safari.

 Askania-Nova is a biosphere reserve that contains a dendrological garden, zoological park and an open territory of virgin steppe.
 The sanctuary was created in 1898 by Friedrich-Jacob Eduardovych Falz-Fein on the territory of German colony.
 Friedrich Falz-Fein decided to create on his land a reservation for ungulates that live in the steppe of Ukraine and other parts of the world and could instinct due to the man hand.